To interview one of our experts, please use our contact form and someone will respond to you promptly.

 Alex DiBranco is executive director of the Institute for Research on Male Supremacism.
 Her writings on male supremacism and incel terrorism have appeared in the International Centre for Counter-Terrorism Journal and The Public Eye quarterly, a publication of the think tank Political Research Associates.
 She has provided trainings and advice on male supremacist ideology for social justice organizations such as Western States Center, National Domestic Workers Alliance, and SURJ.
 DiBranco has been interviewed about her work by outlets including NPR, The New Republic, the Chicago Tribune, Think Progress, and the Southern Poverty Law Center.
 She has a chapter in the book News of the Right published by Oxford University Press, drawn from her in-progress dissertation analyzing how the U.S. Right built sustainable infrastructure and political power from the 1970s through 1990s.
 DiBranco is a Sociology Ph.D. candidate at Yale University, affiliated with the Berkeley Center for Right-Wing Studies, and a 2019-2020 Dangerous Speech Project Global Research Initiative Fellow.
 Follow her on twitter @alexdibranco.

-Pierce Dignam is a fifth-year PhD candidate at Florida State University’s Department of Sociology.
-He studies the intersection of social movements, gender, collective identity, and politics in the digital age.
-His recent work focuses on the social movement dynamics of semi-anonymous Alt-Right spaces on Reddit, an analysis of the working-class appeals made by Donald Trump during his 2016 campaign, and an investigation into Trump’s supporters political allegiance based on cultural understandings of masculinity and anti-establishment politics.
-His work has appeared in publications such as Race, Gender and Class, Signs: Journal of Women in Culture and Society, and Men and Masculinities.
+Pierce Dignam is a Ph.D. candidate who studies the intersection of social movements, gender, collective identity, and politics in the digital age.
+His work has focused on the social movement dynamics of male-supremacist spaces on Reddit, the Trump campaign’s working-class appeals, and Trump supporters’ cultural understandings of masculinity and anti-establishment politics.
+His research has been published in Race Gender and Class, Signs, Social Currents and Men and Masculinities.
 His teaching experience includes designing and teaching Political Sociology, Sex and Gender, and Introduction to Sociology.